Eagles. Spartans. Retrievers. I legitimately don't know how to handle this. #FlyEaglesFly #letsgog #RetrieverNation— Curtis (@80mins) March 10, 2018

 The next night, I tuned in live from the brand new UMBC Event Center to see the Retrievers take on Hartford for a berth in the America East title game.
-The Dawgs won themselves a Vermont to take on the #1 seed - and perennially problematic for the good guys - Catamounts this past Saturday.
+The Dawgs won themselves a trip to Vermont to take on the #1 seed - and perennially problematic for the good guys - Catamounts this past Saturday.
 Saturday was admittedly a bit of a bonus for me - I was not without hope, but history hadn't been kind to the Retrievers at UVM.
 The game was competitive throughout, and I had reason to believe victory was within grasp.
 And then:

 I had about 28 hours to wait until the selection show.
 I took an educated guess that UNCG wouldn't end up in Charlotte, but UMBC very well could.
 Sure enough, they called our name - the 16 matched up against overall #1 Virginia.
 Historically, the odds are impossible, but I'll take it.
 Moreover, I'll take it in live on Friday night.

 I can't ignore my other alma mater, though I won't know their fate for another hour.
 USF took the best-available slot in the American Athletic Conference women's basketball tournament - you only play for second place when you share a conference with UConn, and is headed to the dance as well.
 ESPN's bracketology currently has the Bulls as a 5 seed, coming to Raleigh in NC State's pod (which'll make for a packed weekend), though a 4 seed isn't out of reach.